 1 Project Name League Park Parking Lots

 Target Area

 Goals Supported Park Improvements

+Needs Addressed Park Improvements

+Funding CDBG: \$303,042

-Needs Addressed Park Improvements CDBG: \$251,910 Reconstruction part of an existing parking lot and construct a new parking lot for League Park
+Description Reconstruction of part of an existing parking lot and construction of a new parking lot for League Park

-Funding

-Description

 Target Date 9/30/2020

 Estimate the number and type of families that will benefit from the proposed activities 1,795 people living in the Main St/Park Ave Target Area

 Location Description The project is located in the Main St/Park Ave Target Area in CT/BG 721300/3, east of SH 3, west of Egret Bay Blvd and north of Main

 Planned Activities Complete the reconstruction of a portion of the existing parking lot that will be retained and the construction of a new lot to replace the portion of the lot to be repurposed for expansion of the park itself

 2 Project Name Communities in Schools

 Target Area

 Goals Supported Youth Service

 Needs Addressed Youth Services

-Funding CDBG: \$22,000
+Funding CDBG: \$32,000

-Description Provide funding for partial salaries for 3 counselors, 1 in each of 3 schools to provide counseling to 50 at risk youth and their families.
+Description Provide funding for partial salaries for 3 counselors, 1 in each of 3 schools to provide counseling to 60 at risk youth and their families.

 Target Date 9/30/2020

-Estimate the number and type of families that will benefit from the proposed activities An estimated 50 unduplicated youth in 40 families will benefits
+Estimate the number and type of families that will benefit from the proposed activities An estimated 60 unduplicated youth in 40 families will benefits

 Location Description City-wide services.
 The activities will take place in 3 schools at the following locations: 4380 Village Way (Bayside Intermediate); 2451 E. Main (Clear Creek Intermediate) & 2305 E. Main (Clear Creek High School)

 Planned Activities Provide partial funding for counselors in three League City schools to counsel with at risk youth and their families to reduce drop-out rates, improve school performance and link them to other resources they may need

 3 Project Name ICM Rent/Utility Assistance

 Target Area

 Goals Supported Subsistence Payments

 Needs Addressed Subsistence Payments

-Funding CDBG: \$23,182
+Funding CDBG: \$7,500

 Description Provide funding for one-time rent and/or utility assistance to households at risk of eviction or losing their water or power.

 Target Date 9/30/2020

-Estimate the number and type of families that will benefit from the proposed activities 50 households, including 100 persons who are low- to moderate-income.